compsocialscience/summer-institute/2022/covenant-university/apply.md

 #### Can I apply to more than one Summer Institute location?

 Yes, you can apply to more than one Summer Institute location, but not simultaneously.
-For example, you can apply to SICSS-Covenant University, and then if you are not accepted, you can apply to one of the other locations if it has a later deadline.
+For example, you can apply to SICSS-Covenant, and then if you are not accepted, you can apply to one of the other locations if it has a later deadline.
 However, you cannot have applications under review at two locations simultaneously.

-#### Can I participate in SICSS-Covenant University if I have already participated in SICSS at another location?
+#### Can I participate in SICSS-Covenant if I have already participated in SICSS at another location?

 No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.